It’s always a good idea to be prepared for every stage of the university application process

 - Make sure you read everything you can about the course content – is it really the course you want to study for the next three years, or are you just being swept along by the idea of going to that university?

-- Review the current course structure again for your course on the uni website - these are often linked on the course page.
-Read the detailed descriptions of all the optional units for all the years of the course.
-Think about which units you would choose if you went there - and why.
+- Look at the current course structure on the uni website and read the detailed descriptions for all of the optional units you could be taking.
+Think about which units you would choose if you went there, and why.

-- Make sure you understand what is a compulsory unit and which are optional.
+- Make sure you understand which units are compulsory and which are optional.

 Understanding your offer and what is expected of you

 It is essential that you understand exactly what all your offers mean before you make this choice.
 Is the wording clear and do you understand exactly what the conditions are?
 If in any doubt, email the university to clarify the details.
 You don’t want to find yourself in the position of not being able to meet your firm offer because you misread or misunderstood its terms.